jrfnl/clearPHP/rules/no-multiple-instruction-per-line.md

 ```

-However, lining several instructions on the same line will break the readability of the code, and make it harder to spot special situations.
+However, lining up several instructions on the same line will break the readability of the code, and make it harder to spot special situations.

 ```php
 <?php